docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if the layer's effects are active, as indicated by the `<f>` icon next to it in the user interface.
+`true` if the layer's effects are active, as indicated by the `<f>` icon next to it in the user interface.

 #### Type